moebiussurfing/ofxGpuLutCube/README.md

 ## TODO:

-- set draw position and size
+- set draw position and size (x, y, w, h)..
-- better solution to v flip thing..
+- a better solution to v flip that sometimes happens..
-- no use internal fbo or getter setter by reference..
+- no use internal FBO or add getter/setter to use by reference..
+- better handling of arb tex modes..
+- a faster loader of files, threaded or cache some files..
+- settings to store/load LUT by name..
+- .cube files browser system and thumbs maybe with ofxImGui..

+* FEEL FREE TO ADD MODIFICATIONS OR FEATURES AND TO SEND ME PULL REQUESTS